-a.
-With the upper receiver assembly upside down, place the charging handle assembly into the upper receiver so the charging handle lugs align with the recesses in the upper receiver and push the charging handle forward slightly to keep it from falling out.
+- a.
+Place the charging handle assembly into the upper receiver so the charging handle lugs align with the recesses in the upper receiver. - b.
+Push the charging handle forward slightly to keep it from falling out.

-5.4.3 Reassemble the Upper Rreceiver Group - Continued
+5.4.3 Assemble the Upper Rreceiver Group-Continued

-b.
-Pull the bolt to it's forward most position, insert the bolt carrier assembly into the upper receiver and push it fully forward.
+c.
+Pull the bolt completely forward and insert the bolt carrier assembly into the upper receiver.

-5.4.4 Reassemble Lower Receiver
+5.4.4 Assemble Lower Receiver